sagemath/sage-archive-2023-02-01/README.md

 [macOS] Preparing the Platform
 ------------------------------

+If you wish to use conda, please see the [section on conda](https://doc.sagemath.org/html/en/installation/conda.html) in the Sage Installation Manual for guidance instead of the following instructions.

+In installations without conda, we strongly recommend to use Homebrew ("the missing package manager for macOS") from https://brew.sh/, which provides the ``gfortran`` compiler and many libraries.

+If your Mac uses the Apple Silicon (M1, arm64) architecture:

+- Using Homebrew is required because it provides a version of ``gfortran`` with necessary changes for this platform that are not in a released upstream version of GCC.
+(The ``gfortran`` package that comes with the Sage distribution is not suitable for the M1.)

+- If you set up your Mac by transfering files from an older Mac, make sure that the directory ``/usr/local`` does not contain an old copy of Homebrew (or other software) for the x86_64 architecture that you may have copied over.
+Note that Homebrew for the M1 is installed in ``/opt/homebrew``, not ``/usr/local``.

+If your Mac uses the Intel (x86_64) architecture:

-You will need the Xcode Command Line Tools.
+- If you do not wish to install Homebrew, you will need to install the latest version of Xcode Command Line Tools.
 Open a terminal window and run `xcode-select --install`; then click "Install" in the pop-up window.

-Optionally, you can consider installing Homebrew ("the missing package manager for macOS") from https://brew.sh/, which can provide libraries such as `gfortran`, `gmp`, etc.
+  If the Xcode Command Line Tools are already installed, you may want to check if they need to be updated by typing `softwareupdate -l`.

 Instructions to Build from Source
 ---------------------------------